 It makes me feel so very humble to know that there are so many selfless people working so hard for others all year round.
 The definition of a volunteer is someone who works freely without being paid, suggesting that there is no recompense for this and no reward.
 But in reality, it’s people who freely offer a vital service and are as such, worth their absolute weight in gold.
 It’s people like this who really put your faith back in the generosity and warmth of mankind.

-This is why I took part in the Reverse Advent Calendar campaign along with other UK Money Bloggers for the last two years and will be proud to do so again this year.
+This is why I took part in the Reverse Advent Calendar campaign along with other UK Money Bloggers for the last three years and will be proud to do so again this year.
 Will you be joining us?

 How you can take part